 Maternity shall be treated as any other non-duty temporary disability covered under the rules pertaining to Sick Leave and Family and Medical Leave.
 If at any time during pregnancy an Employee is aware that her and/or her unborn child's health is endangered by her job, she shall immediately make this fact known in writing to her Elected Official or Department Head.
-At such times as deemed necessary by the Elected Official or Department Head, pregnant Employees shall submit to their Elected Official or Department Head a doctor's statement indicating the Employee's physical ability to perform her job.
-Employees returning to work after childbirth shall submit to their Elected Official or Department Head a doctor's statement indicating the Employee's physical ability to return to the job.
+At such times as deemed necessary by the Elected Official or Department Head a doctor's statement indicating the Employee's physical ability to perform her job.
+Employees returning to work after childbirth shall submit to their Elected Official or Department Head a doctor's statement indicating the Employee's physical ability to perform her job.
+Employees returning to work after childbirth shall submit to their Elected Official or Department Head a doctor's statement indicating the Employee's physical ability to perform her job.
 The duration of maternity leave shall be determined by reference to the Family and Medical Leave provisions.
 If the Employee is not yet eligible for coverage under the Family and Medical Leave Act, the Medical Leave of Absence Policy will provide necessary leave for the Employee needing Maternity leave.
 This is an unpaid leave; however, the Employee may use their accrued Sick Time, Vacation, Comp Time or Personal Days.